Early-Stage Startup Salary Breakdown for Tech Roles

 Figuring out your salary expectations for a startup job involves taking into account a few key things: your experience, your skills, and the cost of living in the area.

 It's also smart to research salaries for similar jobs at other startups, so you have an idea of what's competitive.
+Also, do consider the compensation for in-office and remote jobs.

 No further ado, let’s see what your salary should be at an early-stage startup: